zendesk/demo_apps/Bestpractices.md

 }
 ```

-* Translate your settings parameters and add hint text.

 * Use handlebars helpers, instead of a foreach loop in `app.js`: `{{#items}}<span>{{item}}</span>{{/items}}`

 * However, you cannot use something like `{{#if 1 < 2}}` in your handlebars template, do pre-process the conditions in `app.js` `{ condition: 1 < 2 }` and do `{{#if condition}}` in the template